CouchCMS/Documentation/src/contents/miscellaneous/shortcodes.md

 <span style="text-decoration:underline"><em>hello</em> <strong>world</strong></span>
 ```

-<p class="notice">The last input above shows that **shortcodes can be nested**.
-Like Couch tags, the shortcodes get resolved inside out i.e. the most deeply nested shortcode gets expanded first and its output then becomes the input for the shortcode that encloses it.</p>
+The last input above shows that **shortcodes can be nested**.
+Like Couch tags, the shortcodes get resolved inside out i.e. the most deeply nested shortcode gets expanded first and its output then becomes the input for the shortcode that encloses it. {.notice}

 ## Passing parameters to shortcodes